codyrh/led-sectional/README.md

 ----------------
 Edited to show METAR string in serial output.
 Prior code looked like it should have worked, but did not.

-Added a second threshold for very high winds or gusts:
+Added a second threshold for very high winds or gusts.
-  1. LEDs will blink black/clear for high winds.
+  1. Added constant FADE_FOR_HIGH_WINDS to either blink/fade to 50% of flight category color for high winds, or blink black/clear.
+Default is true.
   2. LEDs will blink orange for very high winds or gusts.

-Edited to show count of LEDs with thunderstorms/lightning, high winds, very high winds.
+Edited to show count of LEDs with thunderstorms/lightning, high winds, very high winds in serial output.

 January 17, 2024
  ----------------